Why Humidity Control is Essential After Water Damage

 The Role of Humidity in Water Damage Restoration

-In the event that water gets into your house, relative humidity within the affected area increases exponentially.
-This excess moisture does not remain in the air, but rather, it finds its way into every corner it possibly can.
-Even if you do not think to check, moisture loves to dwell in carpets, furniture, drywall, and wood structures.
+When water gets into your house, relative humidity within the affected area balloons.
+It also leaves the air and seeps into porous building materials like wood and drywall.
+Even if you do not think to check, moisture loves to dwell in carpets and furniture, too.
 And here's the kicker: it's not always visible.

 When humidity levels rise, the drying process slows down significantly.
+Since the air is saturated, it can't accept any more moisture evaporating.
 If not well handled, items that have soaked in water will take a long time to dry or may never dry at all.
-This not only slows down the restoration process but also causes a lot of damage that can only be aggravated.
-Occasionally, these parts that take too long to dry will have to be replaced, which adds to the cost and is not very entertaining.
+This not only slows down the restoration process but also causes a lot of secondary damage.
+Occasionally, these parts that take too long to dry will have to be replaced, which adds to the expense and time required.

 Thus, controlling humidity is not merely a component of water damage remediation but the one that defines whether your building will ever return to normal or whether you will be dealing with consistent problems in the future.